Knove88/Python/Modules/Module1/README.md

  - Global Variable Scope

 # Data and Expressions
- 1. Some Builtin Types
+ - Some Builtin Types
- 2. Some Builtin Constants
+ - Some Builtin Constants
- 3. Some Builtin Functions
+ - Some Builtin Functions
- 4. Some Builtin Operators
+ - Some Builtin Operators
- 5. Types Affect Semantics
+ - Types Affect Semantics
- 6. Integer Division
+ - Integer Division
- 7. The Modulus or Remainder operator (%)
+ - The Modulus or Remainder operator (%)
- 8. Operator Order (Precedence and Associativity)
+ - Operator Order (Precedence and Associativity)
- 9. Approximate Values of Floating-Point Numbers
+ - Approximate Values of Floating-Point Numbers
- 10. Short-Circuit Evaluation
+ - Short-Circuit Evaluation
- 11. type vs isinstance
+ - type vs isinstance

 # Conditionals
+ - if statement
+ - if-else statement
+ - if-else expression
+ - if-elif-else statement
+ -
+# Loops
+ - for loops
+ - nested for loops
+ - while loops
+ - break and continue
+ - isPrime
+ - nthPrime